Colorado Rockies (8-14) at San Francisco Giants (15-8)

 Chi Chi Gonzalez (1-0) (3.00) vs. Aaron Sanchez (1-1) (1.83)

 The Line: San Francisco Giants -167 / Colorado Rockies +154 --- Over/Under: 7.5 Click to Get Latest Betting Odds

-The Colorado Rockies and the San Francisco Giants meet in an NL West division matchup in MLB action from Oracle Park on Sunday afternoon.
+The Colorado Rockies and San Francisco Giants meet Tuesday in MLB action at Oracle Park.

 The Colorado Rockies look for a win after winning five of their last eight games.
 The Rockies have scored 17 runs in their last three games and four or more runs in six of their last eight games.
 The Rockies have won five of their last six games when scoring four or more runs.
 Trevor Story leads the Rockies with 23 hits and 13 RBI while Ryan McMahon and Raimel Tapia have combined for 44 hits and 23 RBI.
 Chi Chi Gonzalez gets the ball, and he is 1-0 with a 3.00 ERA and eight strikeouts this season.
 Gonzalez is 0-2 with a 4.62 ERA and 19 strikeouts in his career against the Giants.